Vaishnavitiwari0613/GenAIProject/README.md

    python main.py
    ```

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Disclaimer

 This is a v0.1 release and might have some bugs.
 Please report any issues on the [GitHub Repository](https://github.com/SamurAIGPT/AI-Youtube-Shorts-Generator).

-6